peternsilva/galvanize-bookshelf-solution/5_heroku_deployment.md

 # Heroku Deployment

-In this assignment, you'll deploy your database-drive, HTTP server to Heroku.
-Once your application is deployed, add its URL to your Github repository.
+In this assignment, you'll deploy your RESTful, database-driven, HTTP server to Heroku.

+## Pre-deployment

 Remember to generate a secret key that'll be used to sign session information on the production environment.